Compaq Presario: Features and design of the Presario 5000 and 7000 series

-The cases also have small translucent (later solid) plastic flip-open doors for the USB ports (along with FireWire (IEEE 1394) ports on the 7000 series), as well as an optical disc holder for CDs and DVDs, accessible by a colored translucent door at the bottom that matched with the other faceplates.
-The optical disc holder can store up to five optical discs, with one directly integrated into the case and the other four in two separate double-sided disc holders.
-As part of an effort to improve the ease-of-use for users upgrading their hardware, a subset of tool-less "easy access" designs were integrated into the case, such as the inclusion of removable, "screwless" drive rails to facilitate easier removal of disk drives and optical drives.
+The cases also have small translucent (later solid) plastic flip-open doors for the USB ports (and FireWire (IEEE 1394) ports on the 7000 series), as well as an optical disc holder for CDs and DVDs, accessible by a colored translucent door at the bottom that matched with the other faceplates.
+It can store up to five optical discs, with one directly integrated into the case and the other four in two separate double-sided disc holders.
+As part of an effort to improve the ease-of-use for users upgrading their hardware, it integrated a subset of tool-less "easy access" designs into the case such as the inclusion of removable, "screwless" drive rails to facilitate easier removal of disk drives and optical drives.

-Since the start of the "Series 3" generation in 1998, the Presario brand of computers were designed with a focus on internet connectivity in mind, as they were released at a time when the internet was steadily growing in popularity in the late 1990s and early 2000s.
-The 5000 and 7000 series were no exception to this, and both models included an Ethernet card alongside a dial-up modem as standard equipment, had keyboards with additional buttons that would link to internet-related functions, and even included a Logitech QuickCam webcam in select models, allowing for such things like videoconferencing, among others.
+Since the start of the "Series 3" generation in 1998, the Presario brand of computers were marketed and designed with a big focus on internet connectivity in mind, being released at a time when the internet was steadily growing in popularity in the late 1990s and early 2000s.
+The 5000 and 7000 series were no exception, and both models included an Ethernet card alongside a dial-up modem as standard equipment, had keyboards with additional buttons that would link to internet-related functions, and even included a Logitech QuickCam webcam in select models, allowing for such things like videoconferencing, among others.

 Compaq Presario 8000 series

-The Compaq Presario 8000 was a series of desktop computers produced between 2001 and 2002 by Compaq and from 2002 to 2006 by Hewlett-Packard.
-It was introduced alongside the refreshed 5000 series on September 24, 2001 as part of the newly revamped lineup that year, and replaces the previous Compaq Presario 7000 series as the new high-end computer in Compaq's lineup at the time, also serving as a niche product for the high-end performance market.
+The Compaq Presario 8000 was a series of desktop computers produced between 2001 and 2002 by Compaq and from 2002 to 2006 by HP.
+It was introduced alongside the refreshed 5000 series on September 24, 2001 as part of the newly revamped lineup that year, replacing the previous Compaq Presario 7000 series as the new high-end computer in Compaq's lineup at the time, also serving as a niche product for the high-end performance market.

-Compared to the 5000 and the previous 7000 series, the towers of the 8000 series have been redesigned and are largely based on the towers of the Compaq Evo series of business computers (albeit in a beige case design), using a modular case design that can function as either a desktop or a tower.
-This new case design does not use the translucent colored plastic faceplates of the 5000 and the previous 7000 series.
-Later models of the 8000 series would adopt the same black and silver design as those found in the Compaq Evo series.
+Compared to the 5000 and the previous 7000 series, the towers of the 8000 series have been redesigned and are largely based on the towers of the Compaq Evo series of business computers (albeit in a beige form factor), using a modular case design that can function as either a desktop or a tower.
+Because of this, the new case design does not feature the translucent colored plastic faceplates of the 5000 and the previous 7000 series.
+Later models of the 8000 series (as well as other desktop computers in the "Series 5" lineup) would adopt the same black and silver design as found in the Evo series.
 The 8000 series can hold up to two 5.25-inch drive bays and one 3.5-inch drive bay, and featured at least three IEEE 1394 (FireWire) ports, with one built into the case and the other via a PCI card.